Rhythmical Embrocation According to Wegman/Hauschka

 In anthroposophic terms the effects can be explained

 - in terms of functional threefoldness: rhythmical embrocation brings about a harmonious balance between the formative tendencies of the neurosensory system and the dissolving influences of the motor-metabolic system, or

 - based on the concept of the fourfold human organization: the treatment enables the soul and the ‘I’ to regain their ability to interact more harmoniously with the body's life forces.

 Areas of Application

-Rythmical Einreibung can be applied in all clinical areas:
+Rythmical embrocation can be applied in all clinical areas:

 In pediatric care, obstetrics (before and after birth), psychosomatic medicine for all ages, child, adolescent and adult psychiatry, neurology, early rehabilitation, rehabilitation, geriatric nursing and caregiving.

-Rhythmical Einreibung has also proved beneficial in education for special needs, out-patient nursing services and family or home care.
+Rhythmical embrocation has also proven beneficial in education for special needs, out-patient nursing services and family or home care.